Salsonn/optiK/README.md

     * Current method doesn't actually use child process functionality
         * Is that even possible to implement?
     * Current method falls apart if the profile's program restarts itself (and gets a new Process ID)
-* Overhall of profile management
+* Overhaul of profile management
     * Currently pretty not-smart, just enables a profile when one or more devices are connected, and disables when all devices are disconnected.
     * No way to override that lasts beyond a re-detect of devices